brittonlaroche/Oracle-Confluent-MongoDB/README.md

 Congratulations you have your first cluster up and running in just a few minutes.
 The next step is to load data from Oracle through the Confluent Cloud.
 Lets create a Confluent Cloud Cluster.

-# Create a Confluent Cloud Cluster
+# Step 3: Create a Confluent Cloud Cluster

 Click on the link below to set up your free basic cluster in the confluent cloud.
 [https://confluent.cloud](https://confluent.cloud)